Dual Diagnosis Treatment Geneva, IL

 Breaking Free Inc - 9.2 miles from Geneva, IL

-Breaking Free Inc is a dual-diagnosis treatment center in Aurora, Illinois that offers treatment services for mental health and substance use disorders that include generalized anxiety disorder as well as binge eating.
+Breaking Free Inc is a dual diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance abuse disorders that include OCD as well as avoidant personality disorder.

 Address: 120 Gale Street, Aurora, IL 60506 in Kane County